Next Page

 1311 CPI Special Investigators

-A CCI investigator requests assistance from the Special Investigations (SI) Division before initiation of an investigation if the investigation meets one or more of the following criteria:
+A CCI investigator requests assistance from the Special Investigations Division before initiation of an investigation if the investigation meets one or more of the following criteria:

 A CCI investigator may request assistance or guidance from the Special Investigations Division when it may be beneficial, even if the investigation does not meet the above criteria.